The Faith Alliance mission:

 “To be the organization that coordinates the collaborative external activities of the West Chester/Liberty Township Christian Community to serve the needs of the community.

-The Faith Alliance of Southwestern Ohio (DBA The Faith Alliance of West Chester and Liberty Township) was incorporated as a 501 c) 3 non-profit in 2011.
+The Faith Alliance of Southwestern Ohio (DBA The Faith Alliance of West Chester and Liberty Township) was incorporated as a 501 (c) 3 non-profit in 2011.
 Jay Shephard and Pastor Alan Landes were founding board members/presidents.
 The Faith Alliance currently has 19 church partner members and several other congregations and local organizations that partner with them.
+The Presbytery of Cincinnati is a financial supporter of the Faith Alliance.
+Sue Mahlock was the first FA Director of Outreach for five years and resigned her post in 2018.

 Faith Alliance Activities CPC Historically Supports